keeg-Hson/keeg-Hson/README.md

 ## 🚀 Featured Projects

-- 🔍 **OrphicaAI** – Memory-mapping and emotional resonance engine, mapping human conscience and coorelating ideas and thought processes (in the name of shadow work, of course :) )
+- 🔍 **OrphicaAI** – A Jungian inspired memory-mapping and emotional resonance engine, mapping human conscience and coorelating ideas and thought processes (in the name of shadow work, of course :) )
 - ⚙️ **OBD2-AI** – Local vehicle diagnostics system w/ real-time feedback
 - 🎓 **Python for AI Foundations** – Applied dev course in development for practical, thoughtful coders